dcos/dcos-cli/README.rst

 #. python_ version 3.5.x must be installed.

-#. cryptography_ will be installed by the :code:`make env` target.
-Before it
+#.
+If :code:`make env` fails you may be missing required dependencies for
-   can be installed successfully follow their building instructions for your platform.
+   cryptography.
+See here_ for more information or use our dockerfile that builds with all necessary dependencies.

 #. virtualenv_ must be installed and on the system path in order to install
    legacy subcommands.
 New subcommands are packaged as platform specific